mghengel/offers/README.md

 The tables given to you are stored in the .seed.csv files, and are loaded to your local SQLite database by the command ```rake db:seed```

-The database consists of sample data for 4 tables - offers, tasks, retailers, and retailer_offers.
-These are sample offers from Ibotta along with the associated tasks (Facts, Videos, Polls, etc.).
+The database consists of sample data for 4 tables - offers, retailers, and retailer_offers.
+These are sample offers from Ibotta.
 The associated Rails models are included in the RoR project.

 To gain a better understanding these models, feel free to download the Ibotta app and explore.